navicore/KeyVaultConfig/README.md

 [![Build Status](https://travis-ci.org/navicore/KeyVaultConfig.svg?branch=master)](https://travis-ci.org/navicore/KeyVaultConfig)

-Azure Key Vault Secrets Init Container
+Azure Key Vault Secrets Init Container and Sidecar Container
 -----

 An 'init container' to override [Lightbend Config](https://github.com/lightbend/config) settings with values stored as secrets in Azure KeyVault.

 The `initContainer` will look up secrets and store them in a file available to the application running in the same pod.

+Can also be configured as a sidecar if you don't want to write secrets to disk.

 Configure the vault auth with environment vars via a configmap as: